Enum

 };

-Updating Grep
+Updating Rustle

 With our changes in place, our Interval now supports error handling via Result